g4b1nagy/helpfulsheep.com/src/2017-09-01-openssl-seal-in-python.md

 title: !!python/unicode 'openssl_seal in Python'
 ===========================================================================

-When life gives you lemons, you make lemonade, no surprise there, but what about when life gives you a X509 certificate, some PHP code and you have to encrypt XMLs with the public key to integrate a payment provider?
+When life gives you lemons, you make lemonade, no surprise there, but what about when life gives you a X509 certificate, some PHP code and you have to encrypt XMLs with the public key to integrate a payment provider? <!--more-->

 //code text